 +first searches for a matching namespace using

-+found, a namespace is declared to this axiom_element
++found, a namespace is declared to this axiom_element's namespace

 +declarations list before setting the own namespace reference.